Wuvist/sgx3000/report_draft.md

 | Investor  4 | 5LY,T82U,AWX,U96,S56,CJLU,AP4,S68,A7RU,C09           |               |

-We see investor 3-1 portfolio consist of five stocks.
-The market cap pf these five stocks are all over $100 million, with the maximum is $39 billions and minimum is $300 millions.
+Investor 3-1 portfolio consist of five stocks.
+The market cap pf these five stocks are all over $100 million, with the maximum $39 billions and minimum $300 millions.
 The other three stocks owns around $1 billion market cap.
 The P/E ratio for this portfolio are all below 13.159 as mentioned in the screening criteria.
-Typically, involving one REIT "CY6U" as a diversification tool and capturing the dividends character.
+Typically, involving one REIT "CY6U" as a diversification tool and capturing the dividends.

-Only focusing on large market cap is
+In general, a high P/E suggests that investors expect higher earnings growth than those with a lower P/E. A low P/E can indicate that a company is undervalued or that a firm is doing exceptionally well relative to its past performance.
 Relying totally on PE ratios without paying attention to fundamentals and growth of companies is also not useful.
+Large-cap stocks are mature, yet has limitation in growth.
+Once a company grows very large, it may no longer be as nimble or able to take advantage of new growth opportunities.
+Hence, under the low P/E ratio, the investor 3-1 strategy combine one large-cap stocks and four small-cap to balance the portfolio.

-This portfolio as our "value and growth investing" strategy, aim at investing stocks which are under growth and
+The investor 3-1 portfolio as our main "value and growth investing" strategy, aim at investing stocks which has relative high market cap and low P/E ratio.
+For comparison purpose, investor 3-2 select relative high market cap combination.

-### Sector select and portfolio generation

 # Section C